BBC Television License

-Whether I am for or against the Elderly having a Free Television Licence is not the issue with me.
+Whether I am for or against the Elderly having a Free Television Licence is not an issue with me.

 The real question is why do we need a TV license just for the privilege of watching a channel that is 70% made up of repeat after repeat programs.

 For many years we the public, and anyone else that bought a television set, have been forced to pay for a channel that many of us never watched.
 Then they have the nerve to put their license up year after year.

 The law says “You need to be covered by a TV Licence to watch or record programs as they’re being shown on TV, on any channel, watch or stream programs live on an online TV service (such as ITV Hub, All 4 YouTube, Amazon Prime Video, Now TV, Sky Go, etc.) download or watch any BBC programs on iPlayer.”

 There are exceptions where you do not need a license The Money Saving Expert will walk you through those options.
 It’s a long and unstable road to claim you do not need a license because you no longer or never did watch BBC.

-To get around the present-day technology it now includes watching or recording programs as they’re being shown on TV, on any channel. watch or stream programs live on an online TV service.
+To get around the present-day technology it now includes watching or recording programs as they’re being shown on TV, on any channel. watch or stream programs live online TV service.
 So whether you’re watching live TV on a television, computer, tablet, games console, smartphone, or any other device, you’ll need to pay the license fee.

 My gripe is that in days gone by if you owned a Television you needed to have a license.
-The prime reason was that you received the BBC television.
+The prime reason was that you received BBC television.
 Later other channels came along all with better viewing material paid for by advertising.
 Yet today we are still forced by the threat of fines or jail if we view programs that require a TV.
 License and we don’t have one.

 You pay your license for the privilege to watch a has-been channel that lives on broadcasting repeat after repeat.
 What is wrong with paying for on-demand, as you view, or how about BBC running advertisements.